Group actions on twisted sums of Banach spaces: Actions on interpolation scales

 \end{proof}

-We observe the following isometric version of Proposition \ref{Gcentralizer}.
-Recall that a regular interpolation pair is {\em optimal} if for every $0<\theta<1$, every point in $X_\theta$ admits a unique minimal function in ${\mathcal F}_\theta^{\infty}$, see \cite{CCFG} Definition 5.7.
-In \cite{D}, Proposition 3, Daher proved that a regular pair of reflexive spaces where $X_0$ is strictly convex is optimal.
+Proposition \ref{Gcentralizer} admits an isometric version that we formulate now.
+A regular interpolation pair is {\em optimal} if for every $0<\theta<1$, every point in $X_\theta$ admits a unique minimal function in ${\mathcal F}_\theta^{\infty}$, see \cite[Def.
+5.7]{CCFG}.
+Daher proved in \cite[Prop.
+3]{D} that a regular pair of reflexive spaces with $X_0$ strictly convex is optimal.